alecazam/kram/libkram/vectormath/README.md

 You can also bury the impls with a little work, and avoid the simd headers getting pulled into code, but the whole point is to inline the calls for speed and stay in register.
 So can drop to SSE4.2, but give up F16C.
 And AVX2 provides fma to line up with arm64.
 So going between arm64 and AVX2 seems like a good parallel if your systems support it.

 Written so many of these libs over the years, but this one is based around the gcc/clang vector extensions.
 The vecs extend from 2, 4, 8, 16, 32.
 They all use more 4 ops to do so.
 I'm tempted to limit counts to 32B for AVX2.
 So no ctors or member functions on the vectors (see float4m, half4m - make ops), and some derived structs on the matrices.
 You can further wrap these under your own vector math code, but you then have a lot of forwarding and conversion.

-I recommend using the make ctors.
+I recommend using the make ctors for the vectors.
 The curly brace init is easy to mistake for what it does.

 ```
 float4 v = {1.0f};    v = 1,xxx